 Born in Chesterfield, Derbyshire, England, John Hurt studied painting at the St. Martin's School of Art before deciding he wanted to be an actor.
 "My parents felt that acting was far too insecure.
 Don't ask me what made them think that painting would be more secure."
 Although he was the son of a clergyman, he became enamored with acting and enrolled in London's Royal Academy of Dramatic Arts instead of following in his father's footsteps.

-A small man with a slightly sinister countenance and tenor voice that never completed the transition between early adolescence and manhood, Hurt is generally cast in supporting or leading roles as eccentric characters in off-beat films.
+A small man with a slightly sinister countenance and tenor voice, Hurt is generally cast in supporting or leading roles as eccentric characters in off-beat films.